kaustubh-sadekar/FunCV/README.md

 # FunCV
-This repository contains some useful codes related to different topics of OpenCV
+This repository contains some useful codes related to different topics of OpenCV.
+I am also testing some different documentation softwares like sphinx.